Ghaznavids: Late Ghaznavids

 After the fall of Ghazni in 1163, the Ghaznavids established themselves in Lahore, their regional capital for Indian territories since its conquest by Mahmud of Ghazni, which became the new capital of the Late Ghaznavids.
 Ghaznavid power in northwestern India continued until the Ghurid conquest of Lahore by Muhammad of Ghor in 1186, deposing the last Ghaznavid ruler Khusrau Malik.
-Both Khusrau Malik and his son were imprisoned and summarily executed in Firuzkuh in 1191, extinguishing the Ghaznavid lineage.
+Both Khusrau Malik and his son were imprisoned and summarily executed in Firozkoh in 1191, extinguishing the Ghaznavid lineage.

 Military and tactics

 The core of the Ghaznavid army was primarily made up of Turks, as well as thousands of native Afghans who were trained and assembled from the area south of the Hindu Kush in what is now Afghanistan.
 During the rule of Sultan Mahmud, a new, larger military training center was established in Bost (now Lashkar Gah).
 This area was known for blacksmiths where war weapons were made.
 After capturing and conquering the Punjab region, the Ghaznavids began to employ Hindus in their army.

+The Indian soldiers, whom Romila Thapar presumed to be Hindus, were one of the components of the army with their commander called sipahsalar-i-Hinduwan and lived in their own quarter of Ghazna practicing their own religion.
+Indian soldiers under their commander Suvendhray remained loyal to Mahmud.
+They were also used against a Turkic rebel, with the command given to a Hindu named Tilak according to Baihaki.

 Like the other dynasties that rose out of the remains of the Abbasid Caliphate, the Ghaznavid administrative traditions and military practice came from the Abbasids.
 The Arabian horses, at least in the earliest campaign, were still substantial in Ghaznavid military incursions, especially in dashing raids deep into hostile territory.
 There is a record of '6000 Arab horse' being sent against king Anandapala in 1008, and evidence of this Arabian cavalry persists until 1118 under the Ghaznavid governor in Lahore.

 Due to their access to the Indus-Ganges plains, the Ghaznavids, during the 11th and 12th centuries, developed the first Muslim army to use war elephants in battle.
 The elephants were protected by armour plating on their fronts.
 The use of these elephants was a foreign weapon in other regions that the Ghaznavids fought in, particularly in Central Asia.